apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

 * `rollup_list`

-    Multiple materialized views (ROLLUP) can be created at the same time as the table is built.
+    Multiple materialized indexs (ROLLUP) can be created at the same time as the table is built.

     `ROLLUP (rollup_definition[, rollup_definition, ...])`